cirrus-geo/cirrus-geo/docs/src/cirrus/components/workflows/batch.rst

 Batch retries vs step function retries
 --------------------------------------

-Whenver possible, using the step function retry semantics over those provided by Batch is preferred.
+Whenever possible, using the step function retry semantics over those provided by Batch is preferred.
 While Batch retries can be used without having to manage the additional complexity of the ``parallel`` block, Batch retries regardless of error type, while step function retries allow matching specific error types,